danielroe/typed-vuex/README.md

 ## Summary

-This module provides a store accessor and helper type methods so you can access your normal Nuxt store in a strongly typed way.
+This module provides a store accessor and helper type methods so you can access your vanilla Vuex store in a strongly typed way.

 ![Image showing autocomplete on this.$accessor](./docs/images/screenshot1.png)